 In 1994, there were only 1,755 known farmers markets in the United States.
-As of 2012, there are 7,865.
-That growth, which has been increasing steadily is proof that farmers markets are not only thriving but that people want more of them.
+As of 2018, there were 8,760.
+That growth, which has been increasing steadily, is proof that farmers markets are not only thriving but that people want more of them.

 In fact, you can pair your offline efforts, like hosting a booth, with your online efforts, like Twitter and Facebook.
 Social media has been a significant factor in most small businesses that have gotten any kind of viral promotion.

-Use the following tips for using social media marketing that connects your online presence with your offline presence at farmers markets:
+Use the following tips to connect your social media with your offline presence at farmers markets:

 Build Buzz Before You Launch